List of content you will read in this article:

 - Remote Desktop Access: Xrdp allows users to access and control a Linux desktop remotely from another computer using the RDP client.

-- Cross-Platform Support: It is compatible with a variety of operating systems, making it accessible to a broad user base.
+- Cross-Platform Support: It is compatible with various operating systems, making it accessible to a broad user base.

 - Customizable: Users can customize Xrdp to work with different Linux desktop environments and window managers.

-- Security: Xrdp can be configured to use encryption, making the remote desktop connection more secure.
+- Security: Xrdp can be configured with encryption, making the remote desktop connection more secure.

 - Resource Sharing: Xrdp enables file and clipboard sharing between the local and remote systems, allowing for seamless data transfer.